Why Good Neighbor?

-- Coordinates patient care through ongoing collaboration with PCP, patient/family, community, and other members of the health care team.
+1. Coordinates patient care through ongoing collaboration with PCP, Chronic Care Manager, Registered Nurse, patient/family, community, and other members of the health care team.
 Fosters a team approach and includes patient/family as active members of the team.
 Takes the lead in ensuring the continuity of care which extends beyond the practice boundaries.
 Serves as liaison to acute care hospitals, specialists, and post-acute care services.

-- Provides follow-up with patient/family when patient transitions from one setting to another.
-Completes timely post-hospital follow-up: Medication reconciliation, PCP or specialist follow-up appointment, assess symptoms, teach warning signs, review discharge instructions, coordination of care, and problem solve barriers.
+4. Provides follow-up with patient/family when patient transitions from one setting to another.
+Completes timely post-hospital follow-up as appropriate and within scope of practice, may include, medication reconciliation, set follow up appointments with PCP or specialist, assess symptoms, teach warning signs, review discharge instructions, coordination of care, and problem solve barriers.

 Certified Medical Assistant /Certified Nurse’s Assistant/Licenses Practical Nursing Degree/Dietician/Social Services or something similar

-- Ability to communicate effectively and articulate both orally and in writing.
+- Ability to communicate effectively and articulately both orally and in writing

 - Ability to work well with individuals of diverse socioeconomic, cultural, and intellectual backgrounds.

-- Knowledge of chronic conditions, evidence-based guidelines, prevention, wellness, health risk assessment, and patient education.
+- Knowledge of chronic conditions, evidence-based guidelines, prevention, wellness, health risk assessments, and patient education.

-- 2-3 yeas of previous experience in social services or related fields.
+- 2-3 years of previous experience in social/medical services or related fields.